 Philadelphia’s dynamic duo seeks to improve their standing and talent after being ahead of schedule last season, and yet, I don’t believe that will be this year.
 The logical step would be an Eastern Conference Finals appearance, or a Finals appearance; not for this team though.
 Leonard’s Toronto sabbatical could last only one season, but I believe the team is mature and cohesive enough to ingratiate a new coach and superstar player to take that next step in the playoffs, especially now that LeBron resides in L.A. full-time.
 The Celtics can’t be relegated to side players, as it really is their conference to lose, and if I had to make that prediction right now, I’d bet on them to be the representatives for the Eastern Conference in the Finals this upcoming season.
 They won’t win, but even against that starting five, they won’t be swept.
 Brad Stevens is too great of a coach to let that happen, and his players are too prideful to allow it as well.

 A Conference Finals match-up consisting of Boston and Toronto then?
 That’s the likely outcome, as I believe the Raptors would beat the 76ers in the Semifinals, where they should be meeting each other.
-The opposite conference should see Golden State matching up with L.A., because if you read my articles about the Lakers and the Rockets, you’d notice I already stated I believed that this Lakers team would improve as the season went along, and thus earn themselves the right to not face the Warriors until the Conference Finals, and that this young team would be hungry enough to topple an offensive-heavy Rockets squad that replaced the two floor-spacing defensive wings vital to their system with an eroding Carmelo Anthony.
+The opposite conference should see Golden State matching up with L.A., because if you read my articles about the Lakers and the Rockets, you’d notice I already stated I believed that this Lakers team would improve as the season went along, and thus earn themselves the right to not face the Warriors until the Conference Finals.
+I also believed that this young team would be hungry enough to topple an offensive-heavy Rockets squad that replaced the two floor-spacing defensive wings vital to their system with an eroding Carmelo Anthony.

 The MVP for this season has been an afterthought for me, because after awarding it to Harden last year, I’ve burned myself out on witnessing star players pretend to be superstars by inflating their stats on offensive-centric systems in an era that heavily favors offense already.
 LeBron is a popular choice this year, considering the narrative he’s built for himself going into L.A., but I don’t believe we should consider him just yet when his second-place finish last season was his first second-place finish since 2013-14.
 They wanted to give him Finals MVP in 2015 despite losing, and certain personalities on television unworthy to be labeled analysts have wanted to reward his regular season efforts with another MVP even though his teams have underachieved every year since returning to Cleveland.
-Moving to Los Angeles has taken a lot of that pressure off, but in my view, you must perform up to your standards of excellence, and when you’re a top-5 player of all time, especially when some try to argue that you’re still in your prime, then you have no business having the type of January the Cavaliers had during last season.
+Moving to Los Angeles has taken a lot of that pressure off, but in my view, you must perform up to your standards of excellence, and when you’re a top five player of all time, especially when some try to argue that you’re still in your prime, then you have no business having the type of January the Cavaliers had during last season.
 That’s not to discredit his tremendous talents, but when your team falters that way, you can’t win MVP, as everyone already knows by now that the criteria used to vote for MVP is not based purely on skill and value to your team alone, as narratives will always impact legacies, so yes, other variables come into play.

 You could argue then, that the narrative of LeBron going to lead a young Lakers squad would make him the early favorite, but I will then ask you to flip that perception on its head and look at the Leonard situation.
 He asked for a trade, reportedly for the Lakers, and was traded to a different country instead.
 Remember in 2011 when Derrick Rose won a deserved MVP partially due to the public perception of LeBron at the time?
 I do, and it’s exactly why it favors Leonard, because the best Raptors squad under the DeRozan-Lowry-Casey era won 59 games; the best in their franchise’s history.
-That coach is gone, as well as half of the duo that put together that five-year stretch of playoff basketball; he’s sitting pretty in the driver seat now.
+That coach is gone, as well as half of the duo that put together that five-year stretch of playoff basketball; Leonard’s sitting pretty in the driver seat now.
 I did state in my article on the Raptors that I don’t believe this team will win 60 games, but if they do, expect Leonard to be rewarded with his first MVP; adding some conspicuous hardware to an understated resume.
 Admittedly, it would make him a transitional MVP, but I’d argue that Russell Westbrook and James Harden were as well.

 Leonard should also win Defensive Player of the Year should the Raptors fifth-ranked defensive rating from last season jump to first, especially if the pace remains the same or picks up, as the Raptors have always struggled on that end of the floor until last season.
 His return is highly anticipated, and if he returns without any rust, then his only competition should be Gobert, as I don’t believe Draymond Green will receive the votes he deserves, much like last season when he finished at a disrespectful seventh place in the award voting.
-Rookie of the Year, Sixth Man and Most Improved are awards I don’t make predictions on, and that’s not to say they are less important, as I did cover these awards with the same respect I did for MVP and DPoY in my article following the 2018 NBA Awards5, it’s just nigh impossible to tell what will happen with these particular awards on a yearly basis unless you watch college basketball, which I do not, then you can probably predict which rookies will be great.
+Rookie of the Year, Sixth Man and Most Improved are awards I don’t make predictions on, and that’s not to say they are less important, as I did cover these awards with the same respect I did for MVP and DPoY in my article following the 2018 NBA Awards5, it’s just nigh impossible to tell what will happen with these particular awards on a yearly basis unless you watch college basketball, which I do not; then you can probably predict which rookies will be great.
 Coach of the Year should be Brad Stevens, but we can just wait until the end of the season and just see which team either did exactly what they were supposed to, or greatly improved.

 We have another season of purgatory upon us, but without the meme of a Golden State-Cleveland Finals this season, we as a basketball community should celebrate, and appreciate every single little thing we can for this next season.
 The Golden State machine has reached optimal potency, I think.
-Who knows, another superstar could sign for the veteran minimum and come off the bench for them the season after, but this has to end at some point right?
+Who knows, another superstar could sign for the veteran minimum and come off the bench for them the season after, but this has to end at some point, right?

 2018-19 Conference Standings Predictions